Danish Passenger Tax on Air Travel

 What Is Danish Passenger Tax on Air Travel?

-The Danish Passenger Tax on Air Travel applies to commercial flights from Denmark, excluding Faroe Islands and Greenland, with tickets sold or issued beginning 1 January 2025.
+The Danish Passenger Tax on Air Travel applies to commercial flights from Denmark, excluding Faroe Islands and Greenland.
+Tickets or equivalent documents, such as coupon cards, rental contracts, or those granting access to hire or charter an aircraft, must be sold or issued on or after 1 January 2025.
 Taxable aircraft are those that are either certified for more than ten passenger seats or with a maximum permitted take-off weight of more than 5,700 kg (12,566 lbs).
 It falls under the regulation of the Danish Tax Agency Skatteforvaltningen (SKAT), which is the official body in charge of tax and duty collection in Denmark.

 The tax rate per passenger varies based on the final destination of the journey and is set to rise annually until 1 January 2030.
 There are three categories depending on the destinations: Intra-Europe, medium-distance journeys, and long-distance journeys, to determine the specific tax rate.